 After his missionary work, he settled down in Kartarpur with a loyal Sikh community.
 He remained here until he eventually passed away.
 The gurdwara sits on the location where he passed on.
-The Kartarpur Corridor was a long-planned border corridor that would connect Dera Baba Nanak, a gurdwara in India, with Gurdwara Darbar Sahib, in Pakistan, so that Sikhs can perform pilgrimage visa-free.
+The Kartarpur Corridor was a long-planned border corridor that would connect Dera Baba Nanak, a gurdwara in India, with Gurdwara Darbar Sahib, in Pakistan, so that Sikhs could perform pilgrimage visa-free.
 In November 2018, in a move that all Sikhs extolled, Prime Minister Imran Khan laid the foundation stone for the Kartarpur Corridor.

 Prime Minister Imran Khan was joined by two central Indian ministers and he assured the Sikh community that the corridor would be open before Guru Nanak’s 550th birth anniversary in November 2019.
 The corridor was in the mainstream news very recently both in Pakistan and India due to its successful inauguration by Prime Minister Imran Khan on November 9, 2019, where he welcomed 12,000 Sikh pilgrims from Pakistan, India, and other countries.